kakegurui-club/shuffle/README.md

 $ pnpm install @kakegurui/shuffle
 ```

-Supports both ESM and CJS and is written in TypeScript.
+It supports both ESM and CJS and is written in TypeScript.

 ## Usage

-Import the function you need, currently there is:
+Import the function you need, currently, there is:

 - `shuffle` Basic shuffle using the [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) algorithm.
 This modifies the array in place.
 - `riffleShuffle` Riffle shuffle between two decks.